kubermatic/kubermatic/docs/proposals/encryption-at-rest.md

 * Offer an optional configuration to enable etcd encryption at rest.
 Also allow "going back" to unencrypted data
 * For cloud providers that provide a KMS integration for encryption at rest, support that KMS plugin as a turn-key solution
 * Support a secure "static key" encryption provider for environments that do not have a KMS plugin or for users that do not want to use KMS
-* Allow users to rotate their encryption key or KMS key reference (this requires changing the encryption configuration at least two times, restarting the apiserver, and forcing re-encryption of all data)
+* Allow users to rotate their encryption key or KMS key reference (internally, this requires changing the encryption configuration at least two times, restarting the apiserver, and forcing re-encryption of all data)
 * Provide a mechanism to provide the right encryption key during an etcd restore from backup (otherwise, the data is unreadable)

 ## Non-Goals